alfonsograziano/node-code-sandbox-mcp/README.md

-# JavaScript Sandbox MCP Server
+# 🐢🚀 Node.js Sandbox MCP Server

 Node.js server implementing the Model Context Protocol (MCP) for running arbitrary JavaScript in ephemeral Docker containers with on‑the‑fly npm dependency installation.